My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Method

 After respondents confirmed that they understood the instructions, we tasked them to write their scenario in an open text field.
 To discourage respondents’ use of ChatGPT to write the scenarios (which is an emerging issue in crowdwork \cite{veselovsky_artificial_2023}), we (1) instructed them explicitly not to use AI-assistance to write the scenario, (2) disabled copying and pasting in the text field, and (3) asked respondents to confirm that they did not use AI-assistance to write the scenario \cite{veselovsky_prevalence_2023}.
 To ensure an adequate scenario length, we set a minimum of 1,000 characters for the scenario which was enforced by the survey system such that participants could not submit until the scenario reached the minimum required length.
-The average writing time was 28.22 minutes (SD=21.40).

 After writing the scenario, we tasked respondents to think about the underlying values, which led them to outline the respective impacts in their scenarios.
 Concretely, we asked them: “Please explain why the impacts that you outlined in your scenario are important to you.
 Think also about how they relate to your ideas on how society/the world should be in terms of what you value.
 Please write at least 50 words!”
 Afterwards, respondents were debriefed and thanked.
 Participation in the study took on average 44.70 minutes (SD=29.85) and respondents were paid \$9.75 USD.
-We received ethical approval from our university's ethics committee.

 \hypertarget{sample}{